PaddlePaddle/docs/doc/fluid/flags/memory_en.rst

 Values accepted
 ---------------
-Uint64 value greater than 0 which is the initial GPU memory percentage.
+Double value greater than 0 which is the initial GPU memory percentage.

 Example
 -------